 A good mitt also makes self-tanning more enjoyable because you don’t have to worry about being quick and it’s easier to blend your tan.

-4. Blend Tricky Areas With a Big Synthetic Brush
+4. Blend Tricky Areas With a Big Kabuki Brush

 I learned this trick a few months ago and it makes a huge difference!
 After applying your self-tanner, use the big brush (with no product added) to blend tricky areas like your chin, wrists, around your underarms, feet, ankles, and hairline.